More small airports are being cut off from the air travel network. This is why

 It gives grants to airlines to fly to locations where it's tough to make money.

-Williamsport dropped out when Congress changed the rules in 2012, saying that airports who didn't use EAS funds the previous year were no longer eligible.
+Williamsport dropped out when Congress changed the rules in 2012, saying that airports that didn't use EAS funds the previous year were no longer eligible.

 Back then, the airport didn't need the money.
 But it does now.